Gentlemen in White Vests: Plot

 At the beginning of the film, gangster Bruno Stiegler alias Dandy returns to West Berlin from the United States as a boxing promoter.
 The boxing business serves him more as a camouflage, however, because soon it turns out that he and his gang want to realize various planned raids.

 The now retired Judge Zänker has tried in vain to put Dandy behind bars by legal means during his active service.
 Now he turns the tables with his friends and sister Elisabeth.
 His old friends and colleagues meet as a men's choir disguised in his home and prove to be a pensioner's gang, taking on Dandy's gang.
 He succeeds in this by using the ex-con Pietsch as a snitch in Dandy's gang.

-Dandy wants to steal the revenue from a Hertha BSC football match from the Olympic Stadium, but Zänker and his gang are faster in doing so.
-The same is achieved by them with Dandy's attempt to rob dubious businessman Kunkelmann's cash cabinet and clear up the Haase jewellery store during a parade.
+Dandy wants to steal the revenue from a Hertha BSC football match at the Olympic Stadium, but Zänker and his gang are faster in doing so.
+The same is achieved by them with Dandy's attempt to rob dubious businessman Kunkelmann's cash cabinet and clean out the Haase jewellery store during a parade.

-To make matters more complicated, Zänker's son-in-law Walter, who lives with his daughter Monika in the house near Zänker, works as a criminal inspector with the police and is charged with clearing up these crimes.
-In fact, Walter's supervisor commissioner, Berg, eventually appears in person at his old friend's house to arrest him.
-In a conversation under four eyes, Zänker initiates the Commissioner in his motive and method and gains his understanding.
+To make matters more complicated, Zänker's son-in-law Walter, who lives with his daughter Monika in the house near Zänker, works as a criminal inspector with the police and is charged with investigating these crimes.
+In fact, Walter's supervisor, Berg, eventually appears in person at his old friend's house to arrest him.
+In a conversation under four eyes, Zänker explains his motive and method and gains Berg's confidence.

-So an arrest warrant goes out for Dandy, and Zänker manages, with the help of Pietsch, to cheer all the stolen items to Dandy.
-Immediately before Dandy's departure, all the predatory material is found in his suitcase.
-This justifies the appearances for the police, that Dandy actually committed the crimes, and that Dandy is being taken away.
-In fact, after his retirement, Zänker has finally managed what he has tried to do legally in his profession for a long time in vain.
+So an arrest warrant goes out for Dandy, and Zänker manages, with the help of Pietsch, to pin the blame for all the thefts on Dandy.
+Immediately before Dandy's departure, all the stolen items are found in his suitcase.
+As a result, the police have probable cause to arrest Dandy.
+So in retirement Zänker has finally achieved what he never managed to do legally as a judge.